Draft Long Term Plan 2021 - 2031

 Is there provision for traffic lights or roundabout at the Island Road / Ohoka road intersection in the LTP.
 Very dangerous trying to cross here at peak times.

-hthr asked almost 3 years ago
+hthr asked over 3 years ago

 Hi there,